Shipyards of the Canadian Naval Shipbuilding Program 1939-2017

 This statement has been prepared for the Canadian Naval Defence Industrial Base (CANDIB) Project, a group formed in 2001 under the guidance of the Canadian Naval Technical History Association (CNTHA).
 It is intended as background to the project’s primary aim of recording the effect of naval contracts on the Canadian defence industrial base.
-It addresses the shipyard sector of the industrial base, and lists the Canadian shipyards that have been awarded Canadian naval shipbuilding contracts over the period 1939 to 2000.
+The document addresses primarily the shipyard sector of the naval industrial base, and lists the Canadian shipyards that have been awarded Canadian naval shipbuilding contracts over the period 1939 to 2016.
+Commercial work by the listed shipyards is not necessarily identified in this document.
 It provides some facts about each shipyard’s foundation, history, location, changing corporate structure, the naval contracts they received and the personnel on staff at the time of the contracts, together with the present-day status of each yard.
+The document is not meant to be an official history record.

 Burrard Dry Dock Company Ltd.